BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Introduction

 Here, we propose \textbf{BConformeR}, a \textbf{Conformer}-based model for continuous and discontinuous \textbf{BCR} epitope prediction.
-Antigen sequences from 1,180 Ag-Ab complexes were embedded using ESM-2, with 1,080 used for training and 100 for evaluation.
-In a blind test of 24 antigen records, BConformeR outperforms existing baselines—SEPPA-3.0, BepiPred-3.0, SEMA-1D 2.0 and DiscoTope-3.0—across multiple metrics, including PCC, ROC-AUC, PR-AUC, and F1 score on both linear and conformational epitopes.
+BConformeR outperforms baselines—SEPPA-3.0, BepiPred-3.0, SEMA-1D 2.0 and DiscoTope-3.0—across multiple metrics, including MCC, ROC-AUC, PR-AUC, and F1 score on both linear and conformational epitopes.
 To further dissect the model’s design, we ablated ResNet bottlenecks and ViT modules from Conformer, showing that convolutional layers improve linear epitope prediction, and Transformer modules are critical for capturing discontinuous epitope patterns.